How to Retire Well When You Don’t Have a Lot of Money (Value-Based Planning)

 Waste is anything that does not add value to your retirement.
 Therefore, it is anything that no longer provides a benefit to you – especially possessions that are costing you money to retain.

-Friends and family pressure us to keep things based on sentimental thinking that we might want or need it in the future.
+Friends, family, and even we pressure ourselves to keep things based on sentimentality or what we consider logical thinking, thinking that we might want or need it in the future.

-I’m not suggesting you toss everything out.
-But I am suggesting taking a long hard look at big-ticket items that are costing you money to retain.
+However, this retirement method is not about downsizing.
+I’m not suggesting you toss everything out or sell it on eBay.
+However, I am suggesting taking a long hard look at big-ticket items that are costing you money to retain.
+For example, through rent, maintenance, and insurance.

-Let’s take a look at this personal example of waste as told in Rebel Retiree’s article Eliminating Waste and the Cost of Ownership.
+Let’s look at this personal example of waste as told in Rebel Retiree’s article Eliminating Waste and the Cost of Ownership.

 “I needed the space to house a machine that was no longer used.
 The machine was kept because it had a good engine worth $4,000.
 So in my wisdom, I paid $1,000 per month to house a machine that would go to the dump.
 I’m not the only one that has paid $12,000 to keep a worthless item.